Charlie Stone

 Working Background:

-I have been a physio for almost 20 years including 9 years serving in the British Army.
+I have been a physio for over 20 years including 9 years serving in the British Army.
 Retiring in 2014 my last posting was at the Defence Medical Rehab Centre managing the team for lower limb rehabilitation.

 Also a qualified yoga and pilates instructor I’m passionate about helping people achieving their goals in particular women and runners.
 With a can do attitude, I take a holistic approach to injury from assessment to treatment, rehabilitation and beyond.